Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 What will each civilization desire?
 Military power?
 World domination?
 Scholars with advanced technology?
 Mass resource output and production?
 Commerce and trade?
 Raiding?
-It's up to you or your leaders to decide\!
+It's up to you or your leaders to decide!

 ## What is Nomads Mode?